ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **Understand Blockchain Technology in simple words by this example**

-Let&#39;s say you have a file of transactions (a &quot;node&quot;) on your computer (a &quot;ledger&quot;).
+Let's say you have a file of transactions (a &quot;node&quot;) on your computer (a &quot;ledger&quot;).
 Two government accountants (which we call &quot;miners&quot;) also have the same file in their system (hence they are &quot;distributed&quot;).
 As soon as you make a transaction, your computer e-mails both of those accountants to inform them.

 Every accountant wants to first check whether you can afford it or not (and in return, they can get their salary which is &quot;Bitcoins&quot; or not).